 Today, a colleague asked me, why his simple

-select query is taking around 3000ms (3 Seconds) to execute while, same query is quite fast when executed from application.
+select query was taking around 3000ms (3 seconds) to execute while, the same query was quite fast when executed from application.

-Answer is simple: SQL Server Management Studio use RBAR - Row By Agonizing Row method to fetch rows and inform row by row to SQL Server that row is received while on other hand application which don’t use
+The answer is simple: SQL Server Management Studio use RBAR - Row By Agonizing Row method to fetch rows and inform row by row to SQL Server that row is received while on other hand, application which doesn’t use

-RBAR method, inform once after whole batch is received and reluctantly is fast as compared to SSMS or those applications which use
+RBAR method, informs once after whole batch is received and reluctantly is fast as compared to SSMS or those applications which use

 To confirm that query is running slow just because of RBAR factor, I have used extended events for single session waits analysis, a well defined method by Paul Randal.
-Output was as following:
+Output was as follows: